-We are a 4th year no-till nature farm, homestead, and Yoga Ashram on Camano Island in Washington State.
+We are a no-till natural farm, homestead, and Yoga Ashram on Camano Island in Washington State.
+It all began in December 2012.
 The farm is a true community project, in the sense that it was financed by 25 individuals who pooled money to buy land in the country, and also as a branch of the Ananda Washington family tree.
 At Ananda Farm, we are committed to farming with Spirit.
 To us that means aspiring towards harmony and cooperation with life, in the growing awareness that all life is rooted in the same Eternal Source.

 As a natural farm, we are committed to farming with the best tools we know: our own two hands, and a love for life!
 We are actively and listening-ly exploring the consciousness of Nature in the soil, seeds, trees, and animals, with great awe and inspiration.
 ‘Natural Farming‘ is a direction of agriculture which seeks to unite the world of food cultivation with the natural world, both of which we depend on and are a part of.